 Commission credits include works written for the Kronos Quartet, Branford Marsalis, eighth blackbird, Opera Philadelphia, the Chamber Music Society of Lincoln Center, Alarm Will Sound, Scharoun Ensemble of the Berlin Philharmonic, soprano Lucy Shelton, and many others.
 His music has been performed at venues including Carnegie Hall, Alice Tully Hall, the Kennedy Center for the Performing Arts, Los Angeles’s Disney Hall, London’s Barbican Theatre, and Sydney Opera House.
 He has also held composer residencies including those with the California Symphony, Arkansas Symphony, and Metropolitan Opera.

 Visconti’s music has been recognized with the Rome Prize, Berlin Prize, and awards from the Koussevitzky Foundation at the Library of Congress, Fromm Foundation, Naumburg Foundation, and the American Academy of Arts and Letters.
-He is a contributing writer for the Huffington Post and serves as Artistic Advisor at Astral Artists, where he works to develop the next generation of classical music leaders.
+He is a contributing writer for the Huffington Post and serves as Artistic Director at Astral Artists, where he works to develop the next generation of classical music leaders.